 Dresses in the 1920s were decided as per the occasion and destination.
 There are different dresses for different times of the day.
 The common features were that dresses were usually below the knee with a straight fit and were often loose with a drop waist look.

-Ladies when they are at home in the company of their family members then clothes are usually comfortable and often has plaid, checks and stripes patterns.
+Ladies, when they are at home in the company of their family members, their clothes are usually comfortable and often have plaid, checks and striped patterns.
 Ladies typically like to wear bright and bold colours when they are at home.

-In contrast with their house attire, their streetwear usually comprises of straight fit tailored dress which is usually in subdued colours such as white, grey, tan, navy, and so on.
-On the other hand the evening, dresses were totally different.
+In contrast with their house attire, their streetwear usually comprises straight-fit tailored dresses, which are usually in subdued colours such as white, grey, tan, navy, and so on.
+On the other hand, the evening dresses were totally different.
 They were more feminine and appealing.

 Women would usually wear neutral or pastel tones with embellishments and jewels.
 They tend to look strikingly different in parties and events.
 This is the look that we ladies have opted for today.
 We don’t wear our house clothes to run an errand or evening parties.